 ‘Chatting’ and running out of time

-When the rapport is there with a candidate and the conversation is flowing, it’s easy to go off on a tangent.
+When the conversation is flowing, it’s easy to go off on a tangent.
 Stay focused!
 Keep a subtle eye on the time and even book out the meeting room for an extra 30 minutes more than you think you’ll need as you must cover those essential planned questions.
 Even if the rest of the interview has gone swimmingly well, the answer to the question at the bottom of the list could set off the alarm bell which prevents you from making the wrong hire!

 Never forget that it’s about them – let them do the majority of the speaking and don’t be afraid to pause.
 It’s amazing what added insight you get from that extra point they make in that moment of silence.
 I’m a talker, I ramble, and it’s annoying – we ‘talkers’ need to make sure we know when to rein it in.

 Not communicating the interview process at an early stage and over-complicating it

 Candidates judge a company by their interview process.
 No one can deny that it shapes their perception of the business.
 Candidates also go on holidays, attend other interviews, and hate checking their emails constantly waiting for an update.

 A pre-determined and communicated process suggests the company is organised, methodical, and knows how to recruit the right staff.
 It also prompts them to notify you of holidays and other interviews.
 There can be a slight deviation from the plan as – let’s face it – you never know what someone else’s calendar will look like that week; therefore keep as structured as you can.
 I’ve heard many a sigh from candidates expecting a verdict that day and I tell them that a third or fourth unexpected meeting is now needed.
 If they knew it was coming before, that sigh’ would be avoided.